The dirty dozen: 12 reasons why you aren’t getting more referrals

 - The cost of generating referrals (they aren’t ‘free’, contrary to what some people believe) is significantly lower other types of marketing

-However, despite referrals being so important, we rarely find firms have a coherent strategy to generate more.
+However, despite financial referrals being so important, we rarely find firms have a coherent strategy to generate more.
 That applies equally to firms who already get large numbers of referrals and those who receive very few.
 Therefore, much of the work we do is aimed at increasing the number of referrals firms receive from existing clients.

-When existing clients are invariably happy with the service they receive and say they are willing to recommend others, a lack of referrals represents a missed opportunity.
+When existing clients are invariably happy with the service they receive and say they are willing to recommend others, a lack of financial referrals represents a missed opportunity.

 We believe client surveys are fundamentally important to running a successful marketing project.
 Consequently, at the start of any large projects, we always recommend firms survey their clients.
 These surveys help to:

 - Get feedback on any changes or initiatives we might be planning